chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 Author: Isele, D.

-- Three motivations:
+- Three motivations when working on decision-making for **merging in dense traffic**:
   - `1-` Prefer `game theory` approaches over `rule-based` planners.
     - To avoid the **`frozen robot`** issue, especially in dense traffic.
-    - > "If the ego car were to wait for an opening, it may have to wait indefinitely, greatly frustrating drivers behind it".
+    - > "If the ego car were to wait for an opening, it may have to **wait indefinitely**, greatly frustrating drivers behind it".
   - `2-` Prefer the `stochastic game` formulation over `MDP`.
     - Merging in dense traffic involves **interacting with self-interested agents** (_"self-interested"_ in the sense that they want to **travel as fast as possible** without crashing).
     - > "`MDPs` assume agents follow a **set distribution** which limits an autonomous agent’s ability to **handle non-stationary agents** which **change their behaviour over time**."